LaVerbenaElectronica/vr/Readme.md

 4) In order to follow the examples of the presentation, you will need to have under your public folder www of your webserver a zip with the repository of A-frame examples, you can download that from the user stemkonski.
 - A-frame examples [Link](https://github.com/stemkoski/A-Frame-Examples)
 Go to "Code", clic and choose "Download zip", place it inside your web server public folder "www".

+## Setup for the day.
+- Start the wamp server.
+Get the green icon on the windows bar.
+- Go to C:/wamp64/www/ and search for your A-frame folder.
+Note the folders name.
+There, search for *hackathon.html* and open it in text file.
+- Open an browser and go to [localhost](localhost) write / and the name of your aframe forlder.
+Click until you seee the A frame examples.

 ## Plan and schedule
 Day 1